isomerpages/moe-crestsec/_i-am-a/Crestan's Parent.md

 <p>Click <a href="https://pg.moe.edu.sg/" rel="noopener nofollow" target="_blank">here</a> to
 access Parents Gateway.</p>
 <h4></h4>
-<h4>Parent Communication Guidelines</h4>
+<h4>Parents Communication Guidelines</h4>
 <p><strong>Our Guiding Principles</strong>
 </p>
 <ul>
 <li>
-<p>We strive to work with our parents for the holistic development and positive
+<p>We are committed to partnering with parents to foster the holistic development
-well-being of our students.</p>
+and well-being of our students.</p>
 </li>
 <li>
-<p>We aim to engage parents as partners to develop our students into confident
+<p>We aim to partner with parents to nurture confident, compassionate individuals,
-and caring individuals, equipping them with essential life skills, communication skills and knowledge for the future world.</p>
+equipping our students with essential life skills, communication abilities, and knowledge for the future.</p>
 </li>
 <li>
-<p>We aim to balance our teachers’ workload in partnering parents with our
+<p>We strive to balance our teachers' workload by partnering with parents,
-core professional duties, particularly in teaching and learning.</p>
+while staying focused on their core professional responsibilities, especially in teaching and learning.</p>
 </li>
 </ul>
 <p><strong>Communication Guidelines</strong>
 </p>
 <p>1.
-Crest Secondary School’s official modes of communication with parents
+Crest Secondary School’s official communication channels with parents
-comprise the following:</p>
+include the following:</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>